-Consumer report unveils leading causes of Life and critical illness claims in the Middle East
+Consumer report unveils leading causes of life and critical illness claims in the Middle East

 PHOTO

-The report, which is generated from living and life cover benefits claims made against Zurich International Life retail policies between January 2020 and December 2022, disclosed that over the three-year period, Zurich has paid claims totalling over US$160 million (AED587.58 million).
-This, according to the report, is a 23 percent increase compared to US$144 million (AED528.82 million) from 2019 to 2021.
+The report, generated from living and life cover benefits claims made against Zurich International Life retail policies between January 2020 and December 2022, disclosed that over the three-year period, Zurich has paid claims totalling over $160 million (Dh587.58 million).
+This, according to the report, is a 23 per cent increase compared to $144 million (Dh528.82 million) from 2019 to 2021.

-The report is part of Zurich’s ongoing efforts and commitment to disclose emerging health risk trends in the Middle East.
-This is aligned with its long-term goal to educate audiences of the massive role insurance plays in managing and mitigating the financial impact of critical illness or loss of a loved one, encouraging consumers to seriously consider taking early action to be financially prepared.

 The report moreover highlighted that higher incidences of obesity, diabetes, and smoking, coupled with high cholesterol levels, contribute significantly to the high number of cases of heart attacks and strokes among men.